AMENDED AND RESTATED BYLAWS

 A. Regular & Special Meetings

-- Regular meetings will be held quarterly, or at such other times as the Executive Committee shall schedule upon twenty (20) days’ written notice to the members, but in no event less frequently than once per calendar quarter.
+- Regular meetings will be held bi-monthly on the second Thursday of the designated month, or at such other times as the Executive Committee shall schedule upon twenty (20) days written notice to the members, but in no event less frequently than once per calendar quarter.
 The Secretary/Treasurer shall give written notice of any regularly scheduled meeting date.
 Unless otherwise noticed as herein provided, the Annual Meeting of CTXVOAD shall occur in April of every year.

 - Written notice, including a meeting agenda, shall be sent to all members prior to any regular meeting.
 Written notice, including whenever possible a meeting agenda, shall be sent to all members prior to any emergency meeting or meeting of a Standing Committee.